Refactor #1195

 let the user specify the dirs to scan for import

-Added by Gustavo Soares over 1 year ago.
-Updated over 1 year ago.
+Added by Gustavo Soares over 12 years ago.
+Updated about 8 years ago.

 Description